metaplex-foundation/umi/docs/helpers.md

 In order to make it easier for developers to handle amounts, Umi provides a set of helper functions that can be used to create, format, and perform operations on amounts.

-Here's a list of helper functions that can help create new amount types.
+You may want to [check out the "Utils — Amounts" section of the API references](https://umi-docs.vercel.app/modules/umi.html) to learn more about all these helpers but here's a quick list of functions that can help create new amount types.

 ```ts
 // Creates an amount from a basis points.